+Cla ass A(1) Class B(1) Classes A(2) and B(2) Stream Type SHG MHG WWMG SHG MHG WWMG SHG MHG WWMG Nutrient Concentrations Total Phosphorus $(\mu g/L)^3$ 10 9 18 10 9 21 12 15 27 Nutrient Response Conditions pН Not to exceed 8.5 standard units.
+Turbidity Consistent with the criteria in § 29A-302(4) of these rules.
+Dissolved Oxygen Consistent with the criteria in § 29A-302(5) of these rules.
+Aquatic Biota Consistent with the criteria under § 29A-305(a) of these rules.
 1. Compliance with nutrient criteria shall be achieved either by compliance with the nutrient concentration values specified above or by compliance with all nutrient response conditions.
+In situations where the applicable nutrient specified above or by compliance with all nutrient response conditions.
 In situations where the applicable nutrient concentrations are achieved but the nutrient response conditions are not met as a result of nutrient enrichment, the Secretary may establish alternate nutrient concentration values on a site-specific basis, as necessary, to achieve compliance with the nutrient response conditions.
 All waters shall maintain a level of water quality that provides for the attainment and maintenance of the water quality standards of downstream waters.

 2. Stream type determinations made by the Secretary are based on biological community types that relate to stream size, gradient, and elevation.
+The stream types are Small High Gradient (SHG), Medium High Gradient (MHG), and Warm Water Moderate Gradient (WWMG).